Written by Dion Jay Tality

 - Use or strengthen your firewall.

-- Update software and firmware.
+- Update the software and firmware.

 - Have encryption for sensitive data.